The

 “I can’t find the words to express how grateful our family is for your team.
 You have smoothed the way, addressing every obstacle and allowed us to focus on our father and his transition from this world.”

-• We help you coordinate with your medical team in Vermont: doctors, hospice and pharmacist.
+We help you coordinate with your medical team in Vermont: doctors, hospice and pharmacist, all separate and independent entities.

-• We assist in identifying appropriate local lodging during your visits to Vermont for doctor's appointments, and we assist you in locating a safe setting to ingest the medication.
+We assist in identifying appropriate local lodging during your visits to Vermont for doctors’ appointments, including a safe location for ingestion.

-• We provide information to help you coordinate funeral arrangements.
+We provide information to help you coordinate post-mortem arrangements.

 There’s no one-size-fits-all approach.
 Each person’s circumstances, needs, and timing are unique.
-Together, we shape the path forward with a series of phone calls, Zoom meetings, and in-person visits leading up to the day you ingest the medication.
+Together, we shape the path forward with a series of phone calls, Zoom meetings, and in-person visits.

 What We Offer